 The ordinary human being does not live long enough to draw any substantial benefit from his own experience.
 And no one can benefit by the experience of others. . . each (generation) must learn its lessons anew.
 (Albert Einstein) October 26, 1929)

-The analysis, Credit Union Mergers on the Rise, provides essential macro trends to track how this consolidation is affecting the institutional structure in the credit union system.
+The analysis, Credit Union Mergers on the Rise, provides essential macro trends to track how this consolidation is affecting the institutional structure of the credit union system.
 One example is that over the past ten years the average credit union asset size has increased from $188 million to $538 million.

-Some Important Questions that Need Answers
+Several Important Questions that Need Answers

-So it is important to consider whether this passive and sometimes questionable activity is helping or hurting the system’s future.
-Are mergers a symptom of a system’s weakness, or its strength?
+So it is important to consider whether these trends and sometimes questionable activity are helping or hurting the system’s future.
+Are mergers a symptom of a system’s weakness, an inability to sustain organic growth, or a strength?

 The Need for an Industry Conversation